conmaol/gadelica/grammar/nouns.md

 <details>
   <summary>Notes</summary>

 - ***Fhiann*** is correctly classified as a common noun even though it begins with a capital letter in the text. ***Fhiann*** is *not* a proper noun since it doesn’t name a particular group of men.
 Rather it is a common noun (denoting a class of groups of men – those which consist of warriors) which is being used as part of a phrase ***An Fhiann***, and it is this phrase as a whole which names the particular group of (groups of?) men.
 Moreover, even though ***An Fhiann*** is a name, it is *not* a proper noun, since it is not a noun.
+This important distinction between names and proper nouns has unfortunately not been properly grasped in previous descriptions of Gaelic grammar.
 - The dimensions of concrete/abstract and proper/common are not truly orthogonal – all proper nouns are concrete; and hence all abstract nouns are common.
 </details>